xuhdev/homepage-octopress-old/source/_posts/2013-04-14-install-and-use-gnu-command-line-tools-in-mac-os-x.markdown

 Then you may probably want to install the following ones (For some of the packages, you need to run `brew tap homebrew/dupes` first):

-    brew install diffutils
+    brew install bash   # probably you will think the bash on your OS X is too old brew install diffutils
     brew install findutils --default-names
     brew install gnu-indent --default-names